-- Our emissions intensity ranking is one of the lowest in the industry given our natural gas focus. - We utilize natural gas fueled rigs in our drilling and completion operations.
-Using cleaner burning natural gas rather than diesel fuel allows us to reduce emissions. - Our active leak detection and repair program uses optical gas imaging technology to detect leaks so they are repaired immediately. - We have entered into a partnership with MiQ to oversee an independent third-party audited assessment of methane emissions from our Haynesville shale natural gas operations.
-The results may allow us to document to both domestic and international customers that we provide responsibly sourced natural gas. - We have engaged with The Environmental Partnership, which is comprised of numerous industry-leading oil and natural gas companies with a common goal of sustainable operations reducing emissions.

-- We follow "green completion" practices that have become industry standard in the United States and install pipeline infrastructure ahead of completing our wells which eliminates the need to flare natural gas during initial production. - We utilize multi-well pad locations and strive to extend the lateral lengths of our wells to minimize our above-ground footprint.
+- We achieved independent, third-party audited certification of our natural gas operations in 2022 under the MiQ standard for methane emissions.
+We became one of the first operators to certify all operated natural gas production.
+The certification allows us to document to both domestic and international customers that we provide responsibly sourced natural gas. - Our emissions intensity ranking is one of the lowest in the industry given our natural gas focus. - We utilize natural gas fueled rigs in our drilling and completion operations.
+Using cleaner burning natural gas rather than diesel fuel allows us to reduce emissions. - · Our active leak detection and repair program uses optical gas imaging technology to detect leaks so they are repaired immediately. - · We have engaged with The Environmental Partnership, which is comprised of numerous industry-leading oil and natural gas companies with a common goal of sustainable operations reducing emissions. - We follow "green completion" practices that have become industry standard in the United States and install pipeline infrastructure ahead of completing our wells which eliminates the need to flare natural gas during initial production. - · We utilize multi-well pad locations and strive to extend the lateral lengths of our wells to minimize our above-ground footprint.